singhleo/admin-menus-accessibility/admin-menus-accessibility/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Admin Menus Accessibility is a wordpress plugin which adds extra accessibility feature into admin menu.
+Admin Menus Accessibility is a WordPress plugin which adds extra accessibility feature into admin menu.

 == Description ==

-Admin Menus Accessibility will allow you easily filter your wordpress backend main navigation menus using search filters and let you add perticular menu item into your fav menu list.
+Admin Menus Accessibility will allow you to easily filter your WordPress Admin Navigation Menus.
+Using search filter, it will allow you to add particular menu item into a list of your favorite links.

 **Github Project**